What's Next on The Book Squad: Bye... For Now

 First up, Savannah J. Frierson joins us to discuss her first born Being Plumville, a story of interracial love and friendship down south.
 Frierson is a recent graduate of Harvard University who concentrated in African and African-American Studies and English.
 Frierson won the Dorothy Hicks Lee Prize for her creative thesis on African-American literature.
 She is originally from Blythewood, South Carolina, and now lives in Somerville, Massachusetts.

 Local D.C.-area author Shauna Seliy is also in the house with us.
-Her novel When We Get There, which received a starred review from Booklist (that's a good thing, people) explores one boy's coming-of-age over the course of a long, eventful, brutally cold winter.
+Her novel When We Get There, which received a starred review from Booklist (that's a good thing

 There's also Wendy's World, Around Town, and Karyn chats her experiences with reality TV on The Ultimate Author.